Services Results About Writing MKT News Let's talk

 A bug in Ads Editor is causing copied structured snippet extensions to remain linked between source and destination accounts.
 If you change the language in one account, it changes in the other.
 This is the kind of thing that goes unnoticed until a client's ads suddenly show snippets in the wrong language.
 If you've copied structured snippets between accounts recently, check them manually.

-March 30, 2026
+March 30, 2026 5 stories

 URGENT: Google Customer Match API stops working April 1 — migrate to Data Manager today